isabella232/journeys.en/help/using/building-journeys/journeytesting.md

 # Testing the journey{#testing_the_journey}

 Before being able to test your journey, you must resolve all errors if any.
-See [Checking for errors](../about/troubleshooting.md#section_h3q_kqk_fhb).
+See [](../about/troubleshooting.md#section_h3q_kqk_fhb).

 You have the possibility to test your journey before its publication, using test profiles.
 This allows you to analyze how individuals flow in the journey and troubleshoot before publication.

 To use the test mode, follow these steps:

 1. Before testing your journey, verify that it is valid and that there is no error.
 You won’t be able to launch a test of a journey with errors.
-See [Checking for errors](../about/troubleshooting.md#section_h3q_kqk_fhb).
+See [](../about/troubleshooting.md#section_h3q_kqk_fhb).
 A warning symbol is displayed when there are errors.

 1. To activate the test mode, click on the **Test** toggle, located in the top right corner.